defiprime/defiprime1/collections/_posts/2019-09-25-Hummingbot.md

 1. Users motivated by trading gains.
 The vast majority of Hummingbot users are private individuals, though we are also aware of and working with crypto funds which are using it.
 These users use Hummingbot as a tool to automate their trading.
 2. Users motivated by providing liquidity.
 We are aware of some large, prominent token project/issuers who want to provide liquidity for their tokens as well as crypto exchanges (particularly new, smaller ones) that want to support their exchange's order books.

 In July 2019, we start an experimental "liquidity bounty" program designed to reward users for using Hummingbot to trade and make markets for specific tokens or exchanges.
 Our first such program was for Harmony Protocol in July 2019.
 This program introduced a third category of user: members of the Harmony community that wanted to support the project.
-In addition to supporting the project, these users, of course, was also capturing bounty rewards.
+In addition to supporting the project, these users, of course, were also capturing bounty rewards.

 ### What's Hummingbot backstory?